marcosegborges/ffmpeg/readme.md

 * `-s 640x480` specifies the size of the video (resolution).

 * `image_%02d.jpg` specifies to use a decimal number composed of two digits padded with zeroes to express the sequence number.
-It is the same syntax supported by the `C` printf function, but only formats accepting a normal integer are suitable.
+It is the same syntax supported by the `C printf function`, but it only accepts integer values.

 ![Kasia video](my_video.gif)